abhijeet1069/CS/Software-Engineering/Clean_Code/6_Objects_and_DS.md

 to their objects, exposing their private variables as if they were public?

-## Law of Demeter
+## Law of Demeter (LoD)

-The Law of Demeter (LoD), also called the principle of least knowledge, is a design guideline for building more maintainable and loosely coupled object-oriented code.
+The Law of Demeter, also called the principle of least knowledge, is a design guideline for building more maintainable and loosely coupled object-oriented code.

 - A method can call: